digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 `````````````````````

 Before working with an XBee socket to communicate with other devices, you have
 to instantiate a ``socket`` object in order to create it.
-To do so, you need to
+To do so, provide the
-provide the following parameters:
+following parameters:

-* XBee Cellular device object used to work with the socket.
+* XBee Cellular object used to work with the socket.
 * IP protocol of the socket (optional).
 It can be ``IPProtocol.TCP`` (default),
   ``IPProtocol.UDP`` or ``IPProtocol.TCP_SSL``.